Reproductive system: Vertebrates

 Vertebrates share key elements of their reproductive systems.
 They all have gamete-producing organs known as gonads.
-In females, these gonads are then connected by oviducts to an opening to the outside of the body, typically the cloaca, but sometimes to a unique pore such as a vagina.
+In females, these gonads are then connected by oviducts to an external opening, typically the cloaca or vagina.

 Humans

-Human reproduction involves internal fertilization by sexual intercourse, where semen is ejaculated from the male's erect penis into the female's vagina.
-Semen contains sperm that travel through the vagina and cervix into the uterus or fallopian tubes to fertilize the ovum.
+Human reproduction involves internal fertilization.
+During sexual intercourse, semen is ejaculated from the male's erect penis into the female's vagina.
+The male's sperm travel through the vagina and cervix into the uterus or fallopian tubes to fertilize the ovum.
 After fertilization and implantation, gestation of the fetus occurs in the uterus for about nine months, known as pregnancy, Pregnancy ends with childbirth, when uterine muscles contract, the cervix dilates, and the baby exits through the vagina.
 Human babies need prolonged parental care, including lactation from female mammary glands in the breasts.

 The female reproductive system has two functions: The first is to produce egg cells, and the second is to protect and nourish the offspring until birth.
 The male reproductive system has one function, and it is to produce and deposit sperm.
 Humans have a high level of sexual differentiation.
 In addition to differences in nearly every reproductive organ, numerous differences typically occur in secondary sexual characteristics.